digital-fabric/extralite/README.md

 Extralite is a fast and innovative SQLite wrapper for Ruby with a rich set of features.
-It provides multiple ways of retrieving data from SQLite databases, makes it possible to use SQLite databases in multi-threaded and multi-fibered Ruby apps, and provides a comprehensive set of tools for managing SQLite databases.
+It provides multiple ways of retrieving data from SQLite databases, makes it possible to use SQLite databases in multi-threaded and multi-fibered Ruby apps, and includes a comprehensive set of tools for managing SQLite databases.

 Extralite comes in two flavors: the `extralite` gem which uses the